-If you have chosen that option, the Matchmaking suggestions will be streamed live before the event in the #announcement channel.
 If someone is left out during the teaming up in the #announcement channel he/she should move to #general to pair up with other lonely participants and be proactive.

 Once the teams are formed all Datathoners need to register the teams.
 That is done by posting your team details in a new article (which will contain your team solution by the end of the event).
 You need to create a new article and add all team mates, team name, case, and mentors.
 There is a template one which can be used called “Example of Team Article”.
 The role of the mentor is to read and comment on the article (your solution) without editing it, while it is in private mode (Draft status).
 The one who created the article is by default in the team and he is considered as the author, every next teammate registered will be a co-author of the article.
 Think of a cool name and put it as a title.

 Start your article as Draft you will can keep it in Draft, but please provide more information about you progress without going into too much details on Saturday afternoon and you need to Publish it before the deadline on Sunday.
 We only consider articles which are in draft or public and done before Saturday 20:00 BG time.

 Also, create your own team channel in Slack.
 Find each other in direct messages and appoint one of you to create the team private channel, with the most strange or funny name of your team.